 When the Unexpected Happens

-During the 2020 earthquake in Puerto Rico, CEDR identified that local residents were not going to official shelters.
-CEDR used social media, traditional media, contacts on the ground, and Civil Air Patrol photos, CEDR was able to locate and map the campsites residents were using near their homes.
+During the 2020 earthquake in Puerto Rico, CEDR identified that Puerto Rican residents were not going to the official shelters.
+CEDR used social media, traditional media, contacts on the ground, and Civil Air Patrol photos.
+CEDR was able to locate and map the campsites residents were using near their homes.
 We also shared the information with officials and agencies on the ground so they could provide aid.

 Our Digital Helpers harness the power of crowdsourcing technology to improve disaster responses in emergent situations.
 Using social media, mapping tools, video technology, individual connections by phone and email, and a healthy dose of innovation and creativity, our volunteers help amplify vital messaging during emergent situations.
 Volunteer with us to help with innovative disaster response from the comfort of your own home.